awesomephant/united-generations-website/news/la-riconciliazione-opens-in-venice-to-re-appropriate-the-voids-left-by-the-pandemic.md

 ---
 layout: post
-title: La Riconciliazione opens in Venice to reappropriate of the voids left by the pandemic
+title: La Riconciliazione opens in Venice to fill the voids left by the pandemic
 date: 2021-04-09T19:41:17.025Z
 featured_image:
   image: /assets/uploads/image00004.jpg
   alt: Colorful representation an old man hugging a golden winged lion framed
-introduction: The site-specific artwork speaks about the importance of the relationship between Venice and its local communities.
-The old and young residents reunite to embrace the origins of their city.
-The artwork is part of a larger movement to fill the shops' empty windows in a lagoon without tourists.
+introduction: The site-specific artwork speaks about the importance of the relationship between Venice and its local community.
+The old and young residents symbolically reunite to embrace the origins of their city and fill the shops' empty windows in the lagoon.
 ---
 La Riconciliazione (the Reconciliation) by RCA alumni Adalberto Lonardi, is now open at @buso.ve in Calle de le Botteghe 3449/c, San Marco which aims to bring a ray of hope and re-appropriate the voids left after the pandemic.